 Zev J. Eigen is the Iriving S. Ribicoff Visiting Professor of Law at Yale Law School in the spring of 2015, and a Visiting Professor at NYU Law School in the fall semester.
-His work focuses on how organizations exchange with individuals from an economic-sociological perspective.
 He was recently named one of “40 Under 40” Rising Legal Stars by the National Law Journal.

 He also holds a J.D. from Cornell Law School and a B.S. from Cornell University’s School of Industrial and Labor Relations (with honors).

 Professor Eigen practiced labor and employment law since 1999.
 He worked as an associate with the law firm, Littler Mendelson in California, and then as Twentieth Century Fox Film Corporation’s Senior Counsel, Labor Relations.

 Zev was born in San Jose, Costa Rica, and grew up in SoHo in New York City.
 He’s also lived in Ithaca, NY, San Francisco, San Diego, Los Angeles, Hawai’i, Boston, and Chicago.